openmusic-project/omlily/README.md

 	- "generic"    : for common scores
     - "polymetric" : support for polymetrics and polytempi

-- Swithching clefs for one staves
+- Automatic swithching clefs for one staves music.

-- Dynamics exportation for
+- Dynamics and Extra exportation to lilypond.

 - Added preferences panel